MorningStar969/COP2664-1-Lesson-3-Programming-Exercise-3-1/README.md

 } else { // If the driving speed is greater than 40, then the program will print that the driver was speeding and that they will be fined $300. print("Ticket: $300")
 }
+print("Descrition of Violation: Driving over the speed registered limit")